Do I have to be an OLLI

 Can I get a refund?
 Your serious commitment to the program is important and for that

-reason no refunds will be given after January 20 (one week before the start of the
+reason no refunds will be given after August 15.

 Do I have to attend all